myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/gnuradioBlocks.rst

 .. image:: gnuradio_images/limesuiteBlocks.*

 Drag and drop or double click on block title to add it to GNURadio block field.
-Connect the blocks to respective blocks of your choice.
+Connect the LimeSuiteNG Sink or Source block's input/output to other blocks of your choice.

 -------------------------
 LimeSuiteNG Source block
 -------------------------

 LimeSuiteNG Source block is used to set up selected LimeSDR device RX channel.
 To configure source block, double click it to open the configuration window.
-Once configured, block outputs digitized data sample stream that must be redirected to other GNURadio blocks for further processing or display.
+Once the gnuradio flow graph is executed, block outputs digitized data sample stream that must be redirected to other GNURadio blocks for further processing or display.

 .. image:: gnuradio_images/limesuitengSourceBlock.*